Higher Steklov eigenvalues of graphs on surfaces: Abstract

 \section{Abstract}

 In this paper, we study the higher Steklov eigenvalues of graphs on surfaces.
 We obtain the upper bound of higher Steklov eigenvalues of a finite graph $G$ with boundary $B$ and genus $g$ by using metrical deformation via probability flows.
-This result can be regarded as a discrete analogue of Karpukhin's bound in spectral geometry.
+Our result can be regarded as a discrete analogue of Karpukhin's bound in spectral geometry.
+Moreover, this result implies the upper bound of higher Laplacian eigenvalues given by Kelner, Lee, Price and Teng (Geom.
+Funct.
+Anal., 2011).

 Keywords: Steklov eigenvalue, graphs on surfaces, probability flow